tp-neal/stm32-simon-says/README.md

 ## Preview 📹

-For additional images navigate to "/Media/" where you'll find my physical implementation as well as a demo video
+For additional images navigate to "/Media/" where you'll find my physical implementation as well as a demo video.

 <img src="Media/complete.jpg" alt="drawing" width="800"/>